ipdb/ipdb-tx-spec/docs/transactions/source/common-operations/json-serialization.rst

 To convert a dictionary to a standard Unicode JSON string (Python 3
 `str object <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_,
-standard in the sense of the IPDB Protocol):
+standard in the sense of the IPDB Transaction Spec):

 .. code-block:: python